brussig-tud/CGV-rs/README.md

 ```bash
 miniserve ./pkg --index index.html -p 8080
 ```
 to be able to run in a browser from `localhost:8080`.
-You can also upload the folder `pkg` to any static page webserver to deploy the example to the web.
+You can also upload the contents of the `pkg` folder to any static page webserver to deploy the example to the web.

 If you don't have it already, you can install *miniserve* from source into your local user *Cargo* package repository via
 ```bash